ashr123/Semantic-Similarity-Classification-by-various-measures/README.md

 ### For 15/99 parts of the corpus (that have been uploaded to S3)

-Took about 32 minuts in Amazon EMR with 6 instances of type C5XLarge.
+Took about 32 minutes in Amazon EMR with 6 instances of type C5XLarge.

 Evaluation:\
 === Summary ===